OpenAgentsInc/onyx/README.md

 # Onyx - Your AI Agent

 A personal AI agent that can connect to any API, service, or data source through an extensible plugin system.

-Your agent can automate workflows, manage your digital life, and even earn you bitcoin.
+Your agent can automate workflows, manage your digital life, and earn you bitcoin.

 Imagine your agent:
 - Running your business